Unless you’ve been marooned on a desert island, chances are you know that chatbots сan be the good weapon in the brand’s arsenal.

 Another great opportunity is to give people a micro taste of your brand by adding jargon, nice jokes, compliments or stickers to chatbots.

 Clients prefer to feel empathy.
-The conversations with bots have to be built on trust because it’s impossible to boost sales without the loyalty of customers.
+The conversations with chatbots have to be built on trust because it’s impossible to boost sales without the loyalty of customers.

 What’s going on in the world with chatbots currently?
 Let us look